 Looking for a great mortgage rate?
 Check out the lowest mortgage rates available

-We’ll also assume you’re able to save $863 a month and your return on investment is a 7% a year.
-You put all of your money into a registered account (either an RRSP or TFSA, or both) to avoid paying additional income tax and maximize your tax savings.
-After 25 years, you’ll end up with $675,765.14 in savings.
+We’ll also assume you’re able to save $863 a month, all of which you put into a registered account, either an RRSP or TFSA to maximize your tax savings.
+Let’s say these investments see a return of 7% a year.
+After 25 years, you’ll end up with over $675,765 in savings.

 In this scenario, your payments jump up to $2,240 a month.
 Over 20 years, you’ll make total payments of $537,600 ($2,240 a month x 12 months x 20 years) and pay about $38,400 less in interest.